UniversalDevicesInc-PG3/udi-harmony-poly/README.md

   * Deletes the hub along with it's Activities and Devices from Polyglot and the ISY
 #### Purge
   * Deletes old Activities and Devices from Polyglot and the ISY that are no longer in the Harmony configuration
+  * Plese backup your ISY before running this in case there is an issue.

 ## Harmony Activity